nnellans/terraform-guide/README.md

     - `each.key` = the key of the current item in the Map
     - `each.value` = the value of the current item in the Map
 - When you use `for_each` on a resource, the resource now becomes a Map
-  - To reference a single instance of the resource created by for_each:  `azurerm_storage.someName[key].id`
+  - To reference a single instance of the resource created by for_each:  `azurerm_storage.someName[key]`

 ### Benefit 1:  Deleting from the middle is no problem
 - Since the resource is now considered a Map, deleting from the middle will no longer affect items further down the chain